Ashok Shah: The Passing of a Distinguished Collector

 This mighty Buick from Cossimbazar is another impressive American seven-seater

-The other cars in Ashok Shah’s noteworthy collection are an impressive Lincoln Cosmopolitan from 1951 and a 1989 Mercury Marquis, both of which are in a very good state.
+The other cars in Ashok Shah’s noteworthy collection were an impressive Lincoln Cosmopolitan from 1951 and a 1989 Mercury Marquis, both of which were in very good condition.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_08

-The Marquis was a car imported by the Oman Consulate, which must have been sold off via the State Trading Corporation (STC) as was the practice then (circa 1990s).
-Shah acquired it via a dealer, and the car has been his daily driver for years.
+The Marquis was a car imported by the Oman Consulate, and would have been sold off via the State Trading Corporation (STC) as was the practice then (circa 1990s).
+Shah acquired it via a dealer, and the car had been his daily driver for years.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_09